- H BASE schema can be created or updated with H Base Shell by using H Base Admin in the java APZ

 Map Reduce Integration with H Base:-

-This is done by the doing the following :
+- This is done by doing the following :

-- Add the JAR files with full location into the hadoop –env -sh configuration file, into the Hadoop- class path variable.
+2. Add the JAR files with full location into the Hadoop –env -sh configuration file, into the Hadoop- classpath variable.

 HBase as Source:-

-When HBase act as source for map reduce programming, it will take all the split information from the below class org. apache.
+- When HBase acts as a source for Map Reduce programming, it will take all the split information from the below class org. apache.
 Hadoop.
 H base.
-Map reduce. table input format.
+Map-reduce. table input format.

 Hbase as sink:-

-For mapper business logic, these is a class called extends table mapper.
+- For mapper business logic, there is a class called extends table mapper.

-To load the bulk data or if H Base shell is not working , we give below commands :
+- To load the bulk data or if H Base shell is not working , we give the below commands :